Monitoring the effectiveness of UV lamps to disinfect medical-grade facepiece respirators for safe reuse

-The COVID-19 outbreak has placed unprecedented demand on global supplies of PPE.
+The Coronavirus (SARS-CoV-2) outbreak has placed unprecedented demand on global supplies of PPE.
 Hospitals have been challenged to address critical shortages by disinfecting and reusing PPE that typically would be worn once and discarded.
 Most significant are particulate filtering facepiece respirators (N95 FFR), which reduce exposure to biological agents such as bacteria and viruses.

 Exposing facepiece respirators to the ultraviolet germicidal irradiation (UVGI) emitted by UV lamps can be an effective method of disinfection.
 However, UVGI effectiveness is highly dependent on UV light levels and the dose delivered to each respirator.
 As a result, hospitals are seeking rapid development of reliable solutions to ensure that respirators are exposed to sufficient UV light levels for proper disinfection.
 The safety of frontline workers depends on it.

 Modular spectrometers are effective tools for monitoring the output of UV lamps, including virus-disrupting wavelengths in the UVC region (200-280 nm).
 Ocean Insight spectrometers have the flexibility to accurately measure UV levels at the same location on PPE, to ensure light of the optimum intensity level and wavelength is delivered.